dreamgrove/dreamgrove/content/guardian/azerite-analysis.md

 At 370, you gain 1086 Armor.

 I wasn't able to test this trait personally, so I don't know exactly how the "taking further Physical damage" portion of this trait works.
 Regardless, this is a poor trait even without considering that part of it.
 It has no value above 40% health, and it isn't a reliable death save like some of the other "when you drop below X% health" effects.
 Armor only reduces damage, unlike absorbs or cheat deaths which negate damage entirely.
 This is a trait you can safely avoid.

-## Azerite Fortification

-- {{< spell 268435 "Azerite Fortification" >}} - When stunned, immobilized, or knocked back, you heal for X.

-At 370, you heal for 13246.

-This is a situational pick.
-There are several bosses in Uldir that have knockback mechanics (Taloc, Zul) where this trait could potentially be very strong as I don't think it has any internal cooldown.
-Because this depends so heavily on whether or not you can get CC'd, it's hard to value this trait generally, and I do not recommend it for general purpose survivability.

 ## Azerite Veins